riot-ci/RIOT/tests/pkg_edhoc_c/README.md

 ### Responder

-Find out what the IPv6 address of the device is by running the `ifconfig` command in the shell.
+Find out the ipv6 address of the device is by running the `ifconfig` command in the shell.

 ```